Risks of New LLMs:

 -

-- Explanation: Custom LLMs require ongoing resources for upkeep and to stay current.
+Maintenance and updates. - Explanation: Custom LLMs require ongoing resources for upkeep and to stay current.

 - Example: A news analysis platform might need to constantly refine its LLM to handle evolving journalistic styles or emerging slang.